wales-group/examples/LJ38/01_Introducing_GMIN/README.md

 The input coordinates (here in the file *coords*) are read in and the system is quenched to a local minimum, giving you ‘Qu 0’ which forms the first structure in a Markov chain of states. **GMIN** then begins to take basin-hopping steps.
 A new geometry is generated according to the keywords we are using and is quenched.
-The outcome of a metropolis test using the energy of the current 'Markov' minimum and `TEMPERATURE` specified in *data* then determines whether we accept the new minimum into the Markov chain or not.
+The outcome of a metropolis test using the energy of the current Markov minimum and `TEMPERATURE` specified in *data* then determines whether we accept the new minimum into the Markov chain or not.
 If it was accepted, this minimum will be used as a starting point from which to generate the next new geometry, otherwise we base it on the previous step.